bqultra/F1-Album/README.md

 ## Loading F1 car image

-Random car image with it's chassis label and season label are loaded on button tap depending which constructor user choosen.
-Its because of the UIPickerView button title which was set.
-After button "Lights out!" is tapped app is checking title via Switch statement and different cases.
+Random car image with its chassis label and season label are loaded on button tap depending on which constructor user chosen.
+It's because of the UIPickerView button title, which was set.
+After the button "Lights out!" is tapped, the app is checking title via Switch statement and different cases.

 ```swift